cornell-cse/cornell-cse.github.io/reqt.md

 ### The CSE Committee Member

-The student must have a special committee member who belongs to the Graduate Minor Field of Computational Science and Engineering.
-See list.
+The student must have a special committee member who belongs to the Graduate Minor Field of Computational Science and Engineering ([see list](people.html)).
 It is the responsibility of the CSE member to ensure that the requirements are satisfied and expectations met.
 A measure of flexibility is to be expected given the breadth of tradition across CSE-related fields.